manaspros/Custom-Web-Desktop/USER_GUIDE.md

 ### Wallpaper

 You can change the desktop background from the Settings app.
+Available wallpapers include:

+- Default Windows 11 style
+- Landscape scenes
+- Abstract designs
+- Dark theme wallpapers
+- Light theme wallpapers

+To change wallpaper:

+1. Open Settings from the Start Menu
+2. Go to Personalization section
+3. Select from available wallpapers
+4. Click to apply

 ## Extending